When was the Summit Street Community Garden established?

 Can children play in the garden?

 Of course!
 Children should be supervised to make sure they’re not pulling up grass, moving decorative stones or picking flowers.
 If a ball, plane or other toy falls into the border beds or on the mound (the brick and gravel wall along Summit Street), a parent should retrieve it to avoid crushing the plants.
 In the case of the brick/gravel wall area along Summit, consult a garden member about the location of the prickly pear plant with sharp needles.
+There is now a special children’s play area; please ask a member to point out where children can dig, play and learn.

 When are the garden fundraisers and what happens to the funds raised?